Histolab Logo

 WHAT IS IT?

 In the 21st century, the world has changed and the interests and learning habits of children have changed along with it.
-If history is referred to as inaccessible, this stereotype could be due to a disconnect between the topic information and how history relates to the lives of students.
-Understanding what students want to see in their history classes can further transform history education into a dynamic and engaging learning experience.
+If history is sometimes deemed to be inaccessible, this stereotype could be due to a disconnect between historical content and how history relates to the present-day lives of students.
+Understanding what students want to see in their history classes can is therefore key to transforming history education into a dynamic and engaging learning experience.

 In a survey on the core practices for teaching History in Delphi, Fogo (2014) found several practices that could enhance effective teaching.
-It is evident that innovation is needed in history teaching, that reaches beyond academia and connects directly with teachers and students.
+It is evident that innovation is needed in history teaching, reaching beyond academia to connect directly with teachers and students.

 WHAT IS ITS PURPOSE?